ConveyorLabs/smart-contracts/QSP_Checklist.md

     parameter _reciever in `SwapRouter._swapV3()` should be renamed to _receiver, the return variable amountRecieved should be amountReceived parameter _reciever in `SwapRouter._swap()` should be renamed to _receiver, the return variable amountRecieved should be amountReceived.

-OrderBook.sol#L240 could use storage instead of memory to save gas.
-TODO: Ask about this one. </br>
+OrderBook.sol#L240 could use storage instead of memory to save gas. </br>

 Internal function `_executeSwapTokenToWethOrder()` in `TokenToWethLimitOrderExecution.sol` is never used and can be removed. ✅ </br>